Healthy Carrot Cake Baked Oatmeal Bars

-carrot cake oatmeal bars are the perfect breakfast. this recipe is easy to make and filled with both healthy and nutritious ingredients making it a great way to start the day.
+Healthy Carrot Cake Baked Oatmeal Bars are the perfect breakfast.
+They are easy to make and filled with nutritious ingredients making it a great way to start the day.

-these oatmeal bars are the perfect morning treat. a treat in the healthiest way possible. these bars can be the perfect comfort breakfast or dessert at night!
+These Carrot Cake Baked Oatmeal Bars are the perfect morning treat.
+A treat in the healthiest way possible!
+These bars can be the perfect comfort breakfast or good-for-you dessert at night!

-the first thing we want to do is make the flax egg. you may be wondering, how do i make a flax egg? a flax egg is made by combining 1 tbsp of ground flax seed with 2 tbsp water. let it sit for 5-8 minutes before adding it to the food processor.
+- A flax egg is made by combining 1 tbsp of ground flax seed with 2 tbsp water.
+Let it sit for 5-8 minutes before adding it to the food processor.

-you will know that the bars are done once the outer edges are golden. another test to see if it's done is by sticking in a toothpick. the tooth pick should come out clean!
+- You will know that the bars are done once the outer edges are golden.
+Another test to see if it’s done is by sticking a toothpick in the center.
+The tooth pick should come out clean when done!

 - shredded coconut

 - sunflower butter

 - maple syrup

 No, those will have a thicker and different texture than grating the carrots yourself.

 Yes!
 The ratio between the two is 3/4 cups of oat flour = 1 cup of rolled oats.